-On November 10, 2021, the Company completed the CMHC-insured financing on four properties, located in Toronto and Mississauga, Ontario, providing gross mortgage proceeds of \$194.2 million, at a weighted average interest rate of 2.72% and for a weighted average term of 10.5 years.
-Concurrently, Morguard

-Residential REIT redeemed the Class C limited partnership units ("Class C LP Units") of Morguard NAR Canada Limited Partnership held by the Company.
+On November 10, 2021, Morguard Residential REIT completed the CMHC-insured financing on four properties, located in Toronto and Mississauga, Ontario, providing gross mortgage proceeds of \$194.2 million, at a weighted average interest rate of 2.72% and for a weighted average term of 10.5 years.
+Concurrently, Morguard Residential REIT redeemed all Class C limited partnership units ("Class C LP Units") of Morguard NAR Canada Limited Partnership held by the Company.

 On October 27, 2021, the Company acquired the 40.9% interest not already owned in Lumina Hollywood, a mixed-use residential property comprising 299 suites and 52,000 square feet of commercial space located in Los Angeles, California, for a purchase price of \$101.6 million (US\$80.1 million), including closing costs.
-Concurrent with the acquisition, the Company closed the mortgage financing in the amount of \$150.9 million (US\$119.0 million) (at the Company's 100% interest), with a fixed-term of three years and a floating interest rate of LIBOR plus 2.50%.